HTML TADS vs. Plain TADS

 Which compiler do I use to write HTML TADS games?

 There's only one TADS compiler - you use the same version to write text-only and multimedia games.
-There's absolutely no difference in the tool set; it's just a matter of writing the extra multimedia formatting instructions in your game's source code.
+There's absolutely no difference in the TADS tool set for text vs multimedia; it's just a matter of writing the extra multimedia formatting instructions in your game's source code.